Alummoodan

-Alummoodan (15 March 1933 – 3 May 1992) was an Indian actor who worked in Malayalam films.
-He had acted in more than 100 films and mainly did comedy roles.
+Dominic Alummoodu, known by his stage name Alummoodan (15 March 1933 – 3 May 1992) was an Indian actor who worked in Malayalam films.
+He acted in more than 100 films and mainly did comedy roles.

 Background

-Alummoodan was born to Alummoottil Joseph and Rosamma in Changanacherry.
+Alummoodan was born as Dominic to Rosamma and Joseph of the Alummoottil House in Changanacherry.
+His stage name came from his family name Alummoodu.

 He was married to Rosamma Dominic.
 They have six children, 2 sons and 4 daughters.
 His son Boban Alummoodan is also an actor in Malayalam movies.

 He died on 3 May 1992 due to a heart attack.
 His death occurred during the shooting of a film named Adwaitham, directed by Priyadarshan and starring Mohanlal in the lead role.
 He portrayed the role of a minister in Adwaitham, and his last words were the film dialogue 'Swami enne rakshikkanam' (Swami, please save me), which he told to Mohanlal, portraying the role of a saint.
 He died on the spot.